IN-CORE/incore-docs/manual/source/getting_started.md

     [Building damage Jupyter notebook cells in IN-CORE Lab.](images/juplab9_run_nbook.jpg "Building damage Jupyter notebook cells in IN-CORE Lab.")

-7. Save your Tutorial notebook by clicking `Save` button in the top bar and Run the analyses by using command `Run > Run All Cells command`.
+7. Save your Tutorial notebook by clicking `Save` button in the top bar.
+Your web page now shows multiple cells of code.
+    However, you are not actually running a notebook yet.
+Running a cell means that you will execute the cell's contents.
+    To execute cells in order you can just select the first cell and click the **Run** button/command at the top or from the menu
+    `Run > Run All Cells command`.

     A **memphis_bldg_dmg_result.csv** file will appear after a short time in the left pane.

+    There is little indication that analysis is running except by either looking at the Jupyter Notebook file and seeing the [*] for the notebook cell where that block of code is being executed.

 8. You can view the resulting csv datataset directly in your Notebook by converting it into Pandas DataFrame:
     ```